 What is a Payday Loan?

-When the coffers are bare and an emergency lands, we all find ourselves wishing that payday would come around a little bit quicker.
+When the bank balance is low and an emergency lands, we all find ourselves wishing that payday would come around a little bit quicker.
 And that, my friend, is the premise behind a payday loan.
-With a payday loan you can generally borrow amounts between £100 and £1,000 – the sort of figures that could be covered by your monthly salary.
-You’ll usually pay it back along with the agreed interest within a few weeks or a calendar month, basically once payday arrives.
+With a payday loan, you can generally borrow amounts between £100 and £1,000 – the sort of figures that could be covered by your monthly salary.
+You’ll usually pay it back along with the agreed interest within a few weeks or a calendar month, basically, once payday arrives again.

-You may arrange to pay the loan back in one lump sum, or broken down into a few payments.
-As a small, unsecured loan, you will usually have fixed payment amounts, so you know in advance what you need to pay and when.
-Before you get over excited and make applications all over the place, there are some serious things to meditate on with this type of borrowing.
+Payday loans are normally paid back in one repayment.
+If you would rather pay it back over a few instalments then you should look into short term loans, as these can go up to 12 months.
+You will know in advance what you need to pay and when.
+Before you get over excited and start making lots of applications, there are some serious things to consider with this type of borrowing.
 Because the period of lending is short, the interest rates are generally very high.
 Payday loans are expensive, so they’re really only for emergencies.

 Payday loans: a summary

 When you sign up for a payday loan, the provider will usually ask you to agree to something called a Continuous Payment Authority (CPA), which means they can take your repayment(s) for your loan straight from your bank account.
 While this is both quick and convenient, it does come with some risks.

 If you can’t afford the repayment alongside your regular living costs, you could incur some hefty fees for failing to repay.
 If you fail to make a payment, you’ll probably be charged a default fee.
 Not only will this cost money, it will also appear negatively on your credit history and could prevent your ability to access credit in the future.